OsvaldoMartini/My_Webpack_Base_1/Server_Side_Render_React/README.md

 ## Create New Redux Store to use on the Client Side to Store all our Reducers (Client-Side)
 * We Don't Have Any Reducers for now
+* No Reducers for now
+* Initial State = {} "empty Object"
+* And Hook Up the Middleware Call (thunk)

 ````
-// No Reducers for now
-// Initial State = {} "empty Object"
-// And Hook Up the Middleware Call

 const store = createStore(reducers, {}, applyMiddleware(thunk));
 ````

 ## Sticking the store to the Provider to wrap all entire application
-## Passing as  "prop" to the <Provider> 'Tag'
+* Passing as  "prop" to the <Provider> 'Tag'
 ````
 <Provider store={store}>
 ````

 ## The Provider has reference to the read store, any time the redux store changes.
-## The Provider:
+* The Provider:
-## Will note or will alert any connected components that they need to render
+> Will note or will alert any connected components that they need to render

 ## G Suite Toolbox - Dig DNS Dig Tool
 https://toolbox.googleapps.com/apps/dig/#AAAA/